Zika Virus Test

 The first is a Zika virus PCR test:

-- Both the blood test and a urine test can be tested up to 14 days’ after onset of symptoms
+- The Zika PCR test must be performed on both a urine and blood sample – known as a paired sample.
+Both the blood test and a urine test can be tested up to 14 days’ after onset of symptoms.

 - The CDC recommends running this test twice, on both urine and blood samples, for most reliable results.
 “Urine should always be collected with a patient-matched serum specimen.”